The Best Practices for Effective Earnings Calls

 Why are earnings calls so important, and how can IR teams make the most of them?

-The earnings call represents an incredible opportunity for investor relations teams.
-Every year or quarter, you’re able to share your company’s story with the largest audience you’ll get in that period.
-And while a standard line of thinking may be that you’re only required to discuss earnings and answer investor questions, this is a missed opportunity in many ways.
+The earnings call represents an incredible opportunity for investor relations teams to share their company’s story with the widest possible audience.
+And while a standard line of thinking may be that you’re only required to discuss earnings and answer investor questions, that would be a missed opportunity to showcase your company’s unique advantages.

-Earnings calls provide a chance for leadership to communicate the company’s strategy and how its performance in the past quarters has helped advance company goals.
-Remember, reiterating your company’s vision for the investment community is just as important as discussing earnings
+Earnings calls provide a chance for leadership to communicate the company’s strategy and explain how its performance in the past quarters have helped advance company goals.
+Remember, reiterating your company’s vision for the investment community is just as important as discussing earnings.

-By doing so, not only will investors understand what happened, but you can also provide a clearer vision of why it happened and what pieces of the data are most important.
-In a world with so much noise and data that investors and other audiences have to intake in a short period, simplifying this information for attendees will make the earnings call more valuable and important to listen to, and in turn, grow your audience.
+By doing so, not only will investors understand what happened last quarter, but you can also provide a clearer vision of why it happened and what information is most important.
+In a world with so much noise and data, simplifying this information for attendees will make the earnings call more valuable and important to listen to, and in turn, grow your audience.

 How can IROs grow their audience for earnings calls?

-However, being able to grow your audience will take work.
+However, growing your audience takes work.
 A lot of what makes a successful earnings call is creating something that investors not only have to but want to tune into.
 IR teams should consider how to generate some exclusivity around the earnings call.
 Can data points or other interesting information be saved and shared exclusively in the earnings call?
 This can include something that isn’t necessarily critical to the financial results, such as longer-term guidance, metrics around investment activity, or capital raising.

 IRO’s should also consider sharing new information and content in a captivating format for investors to listen to, such as dynamic slideshows or video formats.
 This, in addition to simplifying the data, speaking in a positive tone, preparing ahead of time for dynamic questions, and overall having a set narrative, will contribute to an IR team’s and company’s success.